 We understand the emotional, physical and financial pain and loss medical malpractice can cause you.
 But two years is not a long time to wait to bring a lawsuit.
 Especially if you are recovering from a terrible experience or have only recently learned that you suffered complications after your medical visit.

 Medical malpractice claims are complex and often include a prolonged process of acquiring medical records, creating expert reports, deposing the other party’s parties and witnesses, and preparing for resolution – whether settlement or trial.

-Experienced Texas doctor malpractice lawyers help you understand medical malpractice laws and your rights in this complex area of law.
+Experienced South Texas doctor malpractice lawyers help you understand medical malpractice laws and your rights in this complex area of law.
 Contact us to learn more about the Texas statute of limitations, your case, and your best choices for resolution.

 We work on a contingency basis for you, which means you pay no upfront costs or fees.
 Instead, you only pay us if we obtain a settlement or award on your behalf.
 We can assist you in suing a doctor who does not have malpractice insurance.
 A member of our law firm is waiting to take your call so you can make an informed choice about your case.
 Contact us now.

 What Makes the Snapka Law Firm, Injury Lawyers Different?